slamora/brackets-wiki/How-to-Use-Brackets.md

 Basic usage
 -----------

-Although Brackets is built in HTML/CSS/JS, it currently runs as a desktop application in a thin native shell, so that it can access your local files.
+Brackets is built with HTML, CSS and JS, and currently runs as a desktop application in a thin native shell so that it can access your local files.
+It is not in a state to be used a general purpose editor just yet, but if you like living on the bleeding edge, you can find instructions on how to get Brackets running below.

-If you downloaded the ZIP file, the shell app is included in the archive.
-If you're pulling the repo directly, make sure to pull adobe/brackets-app as your top level repo instead of adobe/brackets (which is included in brackets-app as a submodule).
+The latest "stable" builds can be downloaded from the [tagged releases page](https://github.com/adobe/brackets/tags).
+If you want to download and run the absolutely latest version of the code, you will have to pull it directly from GitHub.
+There are two steps to this.
+First you must clone the adobe/brackets-app repository, and then pull brackets-app as a submodule.

+Here are the commands:

+    git clone git@github.com:adobe/brackets-app.git
+    cd brackets-app
+    git submodule update --init --recursive

+Note, you may be asked for your ssh authentication / passphrase a number of times while pulling the submodule.
+Make sure that you enter it each time (and it does not time out), or else the pull may fail.

-In either case, launch Brackets from the bin/win or bin/mac folder.
+Once you have downloaded the code, launch Brackets from the bin/win or bin/mac folder.

 Currently, most of the functionality in Brackets is available from the in-window menus (not the standard native menus).
 These will be moved out to the native